As the web evolves, so do search engines.

 Intrusive dialogs and interstitials make it hard for Google and other search engines to understand your content, which may lead to poor search performance.
 Equally, if users find your site hard to use, they are unlikely to want to visit those websites again, including through search engines.

 Despite this, if including a popup in your design is absolutely necessary, there are ways to do so without being intrusive.
-Opting to use smaller, dismissable banners that only take up a small portion of the screen and don’t interfere with the user’s interaction with the rest of the page content.
+Opting to use smaller, dismissable banners that only take up a small portion of the screen and don’t interfere with the user’s interaction with the rest of the page content is an appropriate alternative.

 You can also opt to show an easily dismissable interstitial at a later point that isn’t at the moment the page loads.
 For example, when a user navigates to another page or after they’ve had a chance to digest the page content first.